doc4d/docs/docs/Extensions/develop-components.md

 :::note

-You can create a component from the host project directly without needing to go through a matrix project
+You can [create a component directly from the host](#creating-components) project without needing to go through a separate matrix project

 :::